luismgsilva/test/README.md

 ```

 ### Description Parameter
 The *description* parameter is essentially a mechanism to describe the current task's purpose in more depth.
-When executing `$ bsf tasks` command to display a list of all tasks in the system, this argument, which accepts a string as an input, will be displayed.
+When executing `$ bsf tasks` command to display a list of all tasks in the system, this parameter's value, which accepts a string as an input, will be displayed.

 ### Pre-Conditions Parameter
 <!-- The Pre-Condition parameter is a parameter that execute a N number of validations for the current task, if the dependencies to the current task is verified, the execution will precced.
 Otherside it will print the fail. -->